TTanisha/FamilyHub/docs/project_release.md

     It's a static analysis tool that helps developers identify security vulnerabilities and other bugs in their codebase, with easy to set up instructions and lots of community support.

-### Name and link
-1 paragraph description of why you are using this framework, not other alternatives and why you didn’t choose them.

 ### Name Conventions
 List your naming conventions or just provide a link to the standard ones used online.